 Are you looking for more information on multiple sclerosis and related topics?
 If so, you’re on the right page.

-This is a compendium of information which can be used to find out about multiple sclerosis, the OMS Recovery Program and related topics in greater detail, including references to scientific papers.
+This is a compendium of information which can be used to find out about multiple sclerosis, the OMS Program and related topics in greater detail, including references to scientific papers.
 You can see summaries of some of the MS research conducted across the world on a range of topics.

 You can also find information in the videos, blogs and news articles on our website.